jrmyr/jrmyr/README.md

-A DevOps focused kind of a developer
+🌻 A DevOps focused kind of a developer. ☕

 <!---
 jrmyr/jrmyr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.